RSA is currently accepting renewals and new memberships for the 2017 calendar year (expiring 14 January 2018). Join RSA today.

 RSA membership types

-All memberships are for the calendar year and expire on 31 December.
+All memberships are for the 2017 calendar year plus a two-week grace period, expiring on 14 January 2018.
 Electronic memberships include electronic access to Renaissance Quarterly, while print memberships include print copies of RQ by mail as well as electronic access.
-For 2016, there is no difference in price between print and electronic-only memberships.
-We also offer student and retiree rates.
-In addition, we offer a dual print membership for two members in the same household sharing a single print subscription.
-We invite you to consider a patron electronic membership to support RSA at a higher level while enjoying the convenience of electronic delivery.
+For 2017, there is no difference in price between print and electronic-only memberships.

 Benefits of membership